JianpingZeng/xcc-project/README.md

 Nowdays, most of production compilers, e.g., LLVM, GCC, IBM XL, and ICC, are written in C/C++ thanks to high efficiency of resulting binaries.
-However, it is not always benefitial times due to strange and subtle bugs introduced by C/C++ itself for large software projects.
+However, it is not always benefitial due to strange and subtle bugs introduced by C/C++ itself for large software projects.
 Inspired by safe programming features provided by Java, we think it is a good starting point to devise a new compiler infrastructure which provides the community with a concept-of-proof compiler.